Professionals

 Important to note:

-• Summer courses for grade 7 are offered as remedial (upgrading) courses only.
+- Summer courses for grade 7 are offered as remedial (upgrade) courses only.
 No summative assessments will be given, and no official grade will be assigned.

-At the end of summer school, a certificate will be sent to inform you whether your child passed or failed the course(s) taken.
+At the end of summer school, the report card will be updated to inform you whether your child passed or failed the course(s) taken.

 Students wishing to reinforce their learning or prepare for the upcoming school year may also register for summer school on a voluntary basis.